blues/note-hardware/Notecarrier-B/KiCad_format/documentation/PortingNotes.md

 | TOP/BOT-PIN.dxf | - | No useful information. |

 - To convert the `ETCH.dxf` layers into tracks:
 	- Hide all other layers.
 Select everything.
+Ungroup if necessary.
 Unselect any text.
 	- Right click --> "Create from selection" --> "Create Tracks From Selection".
 		- If "Create Tracks From Selection" doesn't appear, something other than lines (like text) is selected somewhere.
 - To remove the flood fill outlines and correct the track widths (easier to do after creating the tracks, because scripting doesn't work well when changing the selection set or creating tracks):